darenwelsh/Coursera-GettingCleaningData-Project/README.md

 ### Background Information
 For information about the variables, the data structure, and how the source data was manipulated for this project, see [the Code Book](CodeBook.md)

-For more information about the source data, see the [Human Activity Recognition Using Smartphones Data Set page (UCI)](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).